Figure out how to increase my carbon footprint?

 The increased carbon emission across the globe is responsible for climate change which has now become a major concern for countries around the world.

 In a bid to curtail the effects of carbon emissions.
-Most countries, companies, and institutions are already looking at possible solutions to minimize carbon footprint.
+Most countries, companies, and institutions are already looking at possible solutions to minimize their carbon footprint.

 By setting targets to be climate neutral in the nearest future.